Brick Lane: 19th-century markets and their modern use

 In the 19th century, Irish people and Ashkenazi Jews immigrated to the area.
 Jewish immigration continued into the early 20th century.

 The Sunday market, like those on Petticoat Lane and nearby Columbia Road, dates from a dispensation given by the government to the Jewish community in the 19th century.
-At the time, owing to the Christian observance of Sabbath, no Sunday markets were open.
+At the time, owing to the Christian observance of Sunday rest, no Sunday markets were open.
 Located at the junction of Cheshire Street and Sclater Street, the market sells bric-a-brac as well as fruit, vegetables and many other items.

 In 2015 it was identified by police as the focal point of a trade in stolen bicycles and bicycle parts, many taken from people employed in the City of London who had used "cycle to work" schemes.
 Alongside seven arrests, the police also warned purchasers that buying bicycles or parts in deals "too good to be true" could make them guilty of handling stolen goods.
 Near the junction with Hanbury Street are two indoor markets; Upmarket and Backyard Market.
 The Brick Lane Farmers' Market opened in 2010, intended to be held every Sunday in nearby Bacon Street; it has now closed.

-In the later 20th century, Bangladeshi Bengalis from Sylhet comprised the major group of immigrants and gradually predominated in the area.
-Many Bengali immigrants to Brick Lane were from the Greater Sylhet region of what became Bangladesh.
-These settlers helped shape Bangladeshi migration to Britain; many families from Beanibazar, though they spread around the london city Jagannathpur and Bishwanath tend to live in the Brick Lane area.
+In the later 20th century, Bengali Muslims (specifically the Sylhetis) comprised the major group of immigrants and gradually dominated the demography in the area.
+Many Bengali immigrants to Brick Lane were from the north-eastern region of Sylhet, of which became part of Bangladesh.
+These settlers helped shape Bangladeshi migration to Britain; many families from Beanibazar, Jagannathpur and Bishwanath tend to live in the Brick Lane area though they spread around the London city.

 Religious groups

 In 1742, La Neuve Eglise, a Huguenot chapel, was built on the corner of Brick Lane and Fournier Street.
-By 1809, it was used by missionaries as The Jews’ Chapel, where they promoted Christianity to the expanding Jewish population.
+By 1809, it was used by Wesleyan missionaries as The Jews' Chapel, where they promoted Christianity to the expanding Jewish population.
 It was adapted as a Methodist chapel in 1819 for Protestant residents.
 (John Wesley had preached his first "covenant sermon" at the nearby Black Eagle Street Chapel).

-Reflecting the changing demographics of the area, in 1898, the building was consecrated as the Machzikei HaDath, or Spitalfields Great Synagogue.
+Reflecting the changing demographics of the area, in 1898, the building was consecrated as the Machzike HaDath, or Spitalfields Great Synagogue.
 After decades of change in the area, with Jews moving out and Bangladeshis moving in, in 1976 it was adapted again as the London Jamme Masjid (Great London Mosque) to serve the expanding Bangladeshi community.
 The building is Grade II* listed.